Sacramento Rear-End Collision Attorneys

 Not all insurance companies will offer a fair settlement or deal with victims in good faith.
 By the time the victim realizes this, it may be too late to pursue other avenues for recovering compensation.

 California gives accident victims two years from the date of the accident to pursue a lawsuit.
 Waiting for a fair settlement that may never come can waste a great deal of time and leave victims with no recourse for securing full compensation.
 Filing a suit after this deadline has passed will most certainly result in the suit being thrown out.
 Securing an attorney right away gives victims the best opportunity to learn about all their options and pursue the maximum amount of compensation available.

 Rear-end collisions can be traumatic, leaving a victim physically injured and financially unstable.
 Before medical bills become unmanageable, contact an experienced Sacramento car accident attorney for help.
 At Tiemann Law Firm our skilled attorneys are dedicated to holding negligent drivers responsible for their actions, which includes making sure that you get the full and fair compensation that you deserve following a rear-end collision.

-If you have been involved in a rear-end accident that resulted in serious injuries, contact the team at Tiemann Law Firm.
+If you have been involved in a rear-end accident that resulted in serious injuries, contact the personal injury legal team at Tiemann Law Firm.
 Our Sacramento car accident attorneys can offer you the advice and guidance you need to understand all your legal options and pursue the avenue that will give you the best possible outcome.
 Don’t take on a rear-end driver or their insurance company alone.
 Call Tiemann Law Firm today to talk to an experienced Sacramento attorney.
 We even offer a free case evaluation to help get you started.
 Call now at (916) 999-9000 for more information.